Justin-Tan/high-fidelity-generative-compression/README.md

 # high-fidelity-generative-compression
-Generative Image Compression, the remix.
 Pytorch implementation of the paper ["High-Fidelity Generative Image Compression" by Mentzer et. al.](https://hific.github.io/)

 ## Warning
 This is a preliminary version.
 There may be sharp edges.